Inside scoop: Being a Broadreach program ‘Leader of the Day’

 By: Broadreach HQ High School Adventures, Middle School, Parents, Scuba, Sailing, Marine Biology, Vet Medicine, Wildlife Biology

-Here at Broadreach, we consider teaching leadership skills to be an (incredibly) important part of all programs.
-We use the role of ‘Leader of the Day’ on all trips to encourage leadership development for all students.
-This role is universal to all Broadreach programs, no matter where in the world the program is running!
+Here at Broadreach, we consider teaching leadership skills to be an incredibly important part of all programs.
+We use the role of ‘Leader of the Day’ to encourage leadership development for students.
+This role is universal to all Broadreach programs around the world!

 Our instructors set each student up for success by guiding them individually through the Leader of the Day process.
 Each leader has a meeting with their instructors to discuss leadership styles, activity options, daily goals and potential risks the group may encounter, and how to minimize them.
 At the end of the day, instructors lead personal debrief sessions for each Leader of the Day.
 This structured feedback allows students a rare opportunity to reflect upon and learn from both their own leadership practice and from watching other students lead.
 We believe in teaching students that leadership is not a skill you are born with, but one which is developed through experiences and hard work.

 By having the Leader of the Day role so deeply ingrained in our programs, instructors are able to take a step back near the end of each program, handing over more elements of the program for students to lead.
 The instructors become guides to assist, rather than leaders to follow.
 The students make decisions on daily schedules, activities, meals and everything else that goes along with the day-to-day aspects of a program.
 For example: on our advanced sailing program, the students decide which islands to visit, where to provision the boat and are given a budget.